History of the team

 More recent collaborations that may develop further in the future include both biology- and computation/math-oriented groups.

-The main current industrial collaborators of ERABLE are:
+The main industrial collaborators of ERABLE in the recent past were:

 - TecSinapse, Brazil, on biotechnology.